What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 When Should You Send a Letter of Demand?

-You should send one whenever someone owes you money and informal attempts to collect haven't worked.
+Send one whenever someone owes you money and informal attempts to collect haven't worked.
 Common situations include:

 If the amount is under your state's small claims court limit (usually between $5,000 and $12,500 depending on where you live), a demand letter is almost always the right first move.